yohasebe/monadic-chat/docs/development.md

 #### Rust

-Rust is required for token caluculation using ticktoken gem for Ruby
+Rust is required for token caluculation using tiktoken gem for Ruby

 #### PostgreSQL + pgvector